YME/Recrut/README.md

 # Recrut

-Program to help filter student applications
+Script used to help HR stort all the candidates.